spacefill/rest-api-tutorial/README.md

 }'
 ```

-After this `master-items` creation, we can create an `orders` entry with this items:
+After these `master-items` creation, we can create an `orders` entry with those items:

 ```sh
 curl -X 'POST' \